diesel-rs/diesel/.github/ISSUE_TEMPLATE.md

 <!--
+Note that feature requests are not accepted on the issue tracker, and should be submitted to discourse.diesel.rs instead.
+See CONTRIBUTING.md for details

 If you want to report a bug, we added some points below you can fill out.
 If you want to request a feature, feel free to remove all the irrelevant text.
 In addition to this [issue tracker](https://github.com/diesel-rs/diesel/issues), you can also talk to Diesel maintainers and users on [Gitter](https://gitter.im/diesel-rs/diesel).
 -->